d3QUone/db_api/doc/user/follow.md

 #User.follow
-Mark one user as folowing other user
+Mark one user as following by other user

 ## Supported request methods
 * POST